Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Results

+It can also be observed in Fig. \ref{fig:evaluation} that some action categories develop more slowly than others in the \textit{all curiosity} condition.
+In particular, ``push right'' and ``push left'' exhibit slower development compared to the other action categories.
+This may be attributed to the relatively higher behavioral complexity associated with these actions.
+In contrast, no clear or significant differences in development speed are observed among the remaining actions, namely ``watch,'' ``be near,'' ``push forward,'' and ``touch the top.''

-Next, Figure \ref{fig:generalization} (A) shows the success rate comparison between learned and unlearned goals under the all curiosity condition for each action category.
+Next, Fig. \ref{fig:generalization} \textbf{(A)} shows the success rate comparison between learned and unlearned goals under the \textit{all curiosity} condition for each action category.
 These plots show that the test performance for learned goals developed significantly faster than the case for the unlearned goals.
-This indicates that actions are generated only for exactly learned goal compositions in the early phase, but the system generalizes to novel, unlearned composition ones in the later phase.
+This indicates that actions are generated only for exactly learned compositional imperative sentences in the early phase, but the system generalizes to novel, unlearned ones in the later phase.

+It is noted that the performance of the \textit{no curiosity} case is not completely saturated at 60,000 epochs (41 percent).
+Therefore, we conducted another simulation of this case up to 120,000 epochs to examine whether its performance could further improve.
+It appears that the performance of the \textit{all curiosity} case at 60,000 epochs (85.1 percent) is comparable to that of the \textit{no curiosity} case at 120,000 epochs (80.8 percent; see Figure \ref{fig:no_curiosity_120k}).
+This result indicates that the \textit{no curiosity} case can gain a generalization performance similar to the \textit{all curiosity} case, but its developmental speed is significantly slower than that of the \textit{all curiosity} case.

+For comparison with the proposed model, we implemented a conventional baseline architecture based on the Soft Actor-Critic (SAC) algorithm \cite{pmlr-v80-haarnoja18b}, in which both the actor and critic networks are equipped with GRU recurrent layers \cite{recurrent}.
+Details of this baseline model are provided in the Experiment 1 section in Supplementary Material.
+Although Figures \ref{fig:baseline_results_six_tasks} and \ref{fig:baseline_results} show the best results achieved through various trials with different hyperparameter settings, its performance was substantially lower than that of the proposed model employing active inference for curiosity-driven exploration.

+Video S1 in the Supplementary Material shows examples of the behaviors of robots with the \textit{all curiosity} level.
+It can be seen that in the intermediate phase of development, the robot often acts with play-like behavior without achieving specified goals.
+In the final phase of development, it quickly and accurately achieves its goals.